LayanKaushik/NLP_text_classification_model/README.md

 2. **Missing values**: The dataset contains no missing values.
 3. **Other Variables**: 'create_time', 'comment_count', and 'like_count' displayed some correlation with the target variable.
 Other variables were excluded as they did not yield useful insights.
 We plan to evaluate the importance of each variable later and discard those that do not contribute to the model.
 4. **New Variables**: Two new variables, 'word_count' and 'char_count', were introduced.
 EDA revealed that texts classified as funny typically have fewer words and characters on average and exhibit a decent correlation with the target variable.
 Either 'char_count' or 'word_count' could serve as predictors in the model since they are nearly 100% correlated.
+5. **Data Refinement for Text Analysis**: To improve the accuracy of our text-based predictors, we filtered out words that were common and highly frequent across both funny and non-funny classes.
+This step was undertaken to focus on more distinctive language features that might better differentiate between the two categories.

 ## Text pre-processing